Friends-of-Tracking-Data-FoTD/LaurieOnTracking/README.md

 To create movies from the tracking data you'll need to have ffmpeg installed.
 You can do this by following the instructions here: https://anaconda.org/conda-forge/ffmpeg (you may need to restart python afterwards).

 ## Notebooks
-If you want to run the notebooks for each session, you can either install the repository locally or run it directly in Binder.
+If you want to run the notebooks for each session, you can either install the repository locally or run it directly on Binder or Google Colab.
+In case you do not know, use Google Colab!
+- Run each cell in the notebook and ignore the warning about the unknown environment.
+- The data is downloaded directly from Metricas repository.
+- Give it some time when it says "Readining team home" in a cell.

 | Lesson | Binder | Colab |
 | --- | --- | --- |